bazaarvoice/jolt/README.md

 Each transform component covers a specific transform task with a unique JSON format DSL for that task.

-The provided transform components are:
+The provided transforms are:

-    shift   : copy data from the input tree and put it the output tree default : apply default values to the tree remove  : remove data from the tree sort    : sort the Map key values alphabetically ( for debugging and human readability ) java    : run any Java class that implements the Transform interface
+    shift   : copy data from the input tree and put it the output tree default : apply default values to the tree remove  : remove data from the tree sort    : sort the Map key values alphabetically ( for debugging and human readability ) java    : run any Java class that implements the `Transform` interface

 The out-of-the-box Jolt transforms should be able to do 90% of what you need, with the `java` component giving you a way to implement the last 10%.